Battle of Mardia

-The Battle of Mardia, also known as Battle of Campus Mardiensis or Battle of Campus Ardiensis, was probably fought at modern Harmanli (Bulgaria) in Thrace, in late 316/early 317 between the forces of Roman Emperors Constantine I and Licinius.
+The Battle of Mardia, also known as Battle of Campus Mardiensis or Battle of Campus Ardiensis, was fought in late 316/early 317 between the forces of Roman Emperors Constantine I and Licinius.
+Its location was probably modern Harmanli (Bulgaria) in Thrace.

 Background

-Open civil war between Constantine and Licinius broke out in 316 when the former invaded Licinius' Balkan provinces.
-After his crushing defeat at the Battle of Cibalae on October 8, 316, (some historians date it in 314), Licinius fled to Sirmium then further south to Adrianople.
-There he collected a second army, under the command of an officer named Valerius Valens whom he raised to the rank of Augustus.
-Simultaneously, he tried to negotiate with Constantine but the latter, insulted by the elevation of Valens and confident from his recent victory, rejected the peace offer.
+Open civil war between the emperors broke out in 316, when Constantine invaded Licinius' Balkan provinces.
+After his crushing defeat at the Battle of Cibalae on October 8, 316 (some historians date it in 314), Licinius fled to Sirmium then further south to Adrianople.
+There he collected a second army, under the command of an officer named Valerius Valens whom he raised to the rank of augustus.
+Simultaneously he tried to negotiate, but Constantine, insulted by the elevation of Valens and confident from his recent victory, rejected the peace offer.